d3spis3d/generator-angular-es6-webpack/README.md

 Follow the prompts to scaffold the application.
 Once finished run `gulp serve` to run Webpack's development server and `gulp build` to build minified bundle.

+## Version Service

+The `version-service` is generated at build time using the `VERSION` file and a portion of the git hash for the commit.
+As a result of being created by the build, it is recommended to run the `gulp build` at least once before attempting to run the tests or running the development server.

 ## License

 [MIT](https://github.com/d3spis3d/generator-angular-es6-webpack/blob/master/LICENSE)